Jorshasaur/olsen/README.md

-olsen
+olsen (deprecated)
 =====

 Olsen is a node app that takes asynchronous responsive screenshots of various designated sites at defined resolutions.
+It is very much out of date and should just be used as a proof of concept for an idea.

 ## Installation